bhl-gn-workshop/Identification-Key-Finder/finding_keys.md

 ## Use cases

 To help develop a computational method to help detect occurrences of identification keys in biodiversity texts, a librarian, a biologist articulate the three use cases.
 The use cases inform envised detection and usage of identification keys in biodiversity texts.

-(include use cases)
+See [key_lookup_usecases.md](./key_lookup_usecases.md) for the description of the use cases.

 ## method for detecting identification keys